torutoru/hnc_chimesdk/.github/pull_request_template.md

 **Issue #:**

 **Description of changes:**

 **Testing**
-1. Have you successfully run `npm run build:release` locally?

-2. How did you test these changes?
+1. How did you test these changes?

-3. If you made changes to the component library, have you provided corresponding documentation changes?
+2. Can these changes be tested using one of the demo application?
+If yes, which demo application can be used to test it?

-By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.